 You can only place lay bets at betting exchanges.
 Generally, these are a little few and far between, particularly in comparison to the number of standard iPhone and Android betting apps on the market.

 You can ultimately place a lay bet on any sport and any market.
-If the Betfair Exchange is offering lay bets, then you can use the methods above to cover all bases and make a profit.
+If the betting Exchange is offering lay bets, then you can use the methods above to cover all bases and make a profit.

 They give you that extra safety net, and if you need that in your gameplay, then using lay bets is definitely for you.